1-4 DAYS IN DRESDEN ITINERARY

 Once an elegant orangery for royal celebrations, this captivating palace faced its own trials, with wartime destruction and devastating floods.

-However, it rose like a phoenix and now boasts an impressive array of museums, such as the Old Masters Picture Gallery, the Royal Cabinet of Mathematical and Physical Instruments, and the Porcelain Collection.
-Experience history and art within the enchanting walls of the Zwinger!
+However, it now boasts an impressive array of museums, such as the Old Masters Picture Gallery, the Royal Cabinet of Mathematical and Physical Instruments, and the Porcelain Collection.

-Just take a stroll through the streets, and you’ll discover that interesting culptures and architectural marvels themselves serve as captivating pieces of art.
+Just take a stroll through the streets, and you’ll discover that interesting sculptures and architectural marvels themselves serve as captivating pieces of art.

 Water fountain in Dresden, Arzo Travels-2